nikhilgautam96/P-11/Javascript/Notes/Promises.md

 - whenever we call a function that returns a promise, we get a promise object that can be stored in any variable just like any other JS object.
 - Q. will js wait for the promise to be resolved if it involves any asynchronous piece of code ?
     - JS will wait only if promise involves a synchronous piece of code, otherwise not.
+    - ie. if we have `setTimeout()` in the callback provided to the promise constructor, it will be sent to `runtime` and execution of global code will continue.
+    - but if we have suppose very long loop in the callback then js will wait till the loop finishes then it will continue with code execution inside the promise callback.
 - Technically when promise gets resolved we execute some functions.
 - we can use `.then()` function on the promise object, to `bind/register` the functions we want to execute once we fulfill a promise.
 - The `.then()` function will only be called when the `promise is fulfilled`.